Z. L. Sung Adventist Academy

 The following uses of the Sung Adventist Academy internet connection are considered unacceptable:

 - Users may not post personal contact information about themselves or other people.
-Personal contact information includes address, telephone, school address, work address, etc.
+Personal contact information includes address, telephone number, school address, work address, etc.…

-- The user may not attempt to gain unauthorized access to the school’s internet account or to any other computer system through the user’s authorized access.
-This includes attempting to log in through another user’s account or accessing another user’s files.
+- The user may not attempt to gain unauthorized access to the school’s internet account or to any other computer system through the user’s account or accessing another user’s files.
 These actions are illegal.

 - The user will not make deliberate attempts to disrupt the computer system or destroy data by spreading computer viruses or by any other means.
 These actions are illegal.